 Cody (38) is a real estate investor who has been using we buy houses signs since the inception of his business.
 He’s networked with many like-minded investors and knows the ins, outs and all of the juicy details people have always wondered.

-I am a sole proprietor at the moment.
-I don’r run my We Buy Houses business using a traditional business name, but everything we do is legit and by the books.
-I plan to get my business license soon.
+I’m a sole proprietor at the moment.
+I don’t run my We Buy Houses business using a traditional business name, but everything we do is legit and by the books. we plan to get our business license soon.
 It’s just easier this way at the moment.
 We buy houses, and we don’t need a license to buy them since we have the resources to purchase with cash.
 Every day people don’t need a license to purchase a house and neither do we.
 We simply buy them, rehab them and resell them.

 From my experience, having met tons and tons of real estate investors and rehabbers throughout the city of Phoenix and online, I have yet to meet someone crooked who posts up We Buy Houses signs.
 All of those I’ve met are hard working individuals trying to make an honest living.
 I’m sure there must be a small percentage of bad people out there though.